 You can apply for a balance transfer when you apply for a new credit card or wait until after you’re approved, though it’s generally best to get the process started as soon as possible.
 You’ll just need to know the account number for your existing balance and how much you want to transfer.
 Your new issuer may approve the full amount or only part of it, depending on your credit limit and the issuer’s transfer limits.
 Once your transfer goes through, you’ll make payments to your new creditor.

-There are three main elements to consider in a balance transfer card:
+There are four main elements to consider in a balance transfer card:

 Introductory APR period